dmknght/outsiders/README.md

 - A custom script to update upstream source, build, and upload package to testing branch automatically, with error handling.
 - Any tools for better development process.
 Update later
 # Workflow
+## The current idea
 1. Update latest upstream code to the build server
-2a) Build package (test)
+2a) Build package (local build server)
-2b) Fix build time issues
+2b) Fix build time issues (local build server)
 2c) Upload package to test branch (PPA repository)
-2d) Test runtime
+2d) Test runtime (local test machine)
-2e) Fix installation time issues, runtime issues, return 2a
+2e) Fix installation time issues, runtime issues, return 2a (local build server)
 3. Upload to main branch

+## The idea with CI
+1. Update latest upstream code version (Local build server)
+2. Provide package in testing stage
+   a.
+Build package (Gitlab CI)
+   b.
+Create patch fix for package time issue if there's any (Local build server).
+Return 2a.
+   c.
+Upload package to PPA repo, test branch (Gitlab CI)
+   d.
+Test runtime (Local test machine)
+   e.
+Create patch fix for runtime issue if there's any (Local build server).
+Return 2a.
+3. Upload package to main branch (Manually?
+Need research)

 TODO: configurations of packages, how to build, how to install, ...
 TODO: Research how to use github CI-CD to do automation build.
 This also means saving time and resources for maintainer https://about.gitlab.com/blog/2016/10/12/automated-debian-package-build-with-gitlab-ci/